 • Scissors

-For the best result, choose smooth baby-safe yarn.
-Very fuzzy yarn can shed or pill faster.
-Tight stitches matter more than people think because they help keep stuffing secure.
+For the best result, choose smooth baby yarn that holds its shape well.
+Very fuzzy novelty yarn can shed, pill, or make stitch counting harder.
+Tight stitches matter because they help keep the stuffing secure inside the lamb head.

-This crochet lamb lovey pattern uses a simple granny-style square because it lays flat and looks timeless in a nursery.
+This crochet lamb lovey pattern uses a simple granny-style square because it lays flat, photographs nicely, and looks classic in a nursery gift basket.

 Round 1: Magic ring, ch 3 (counts as dc), 2 dc, ch 2, *3 dc, ch 2* repeat 3 times.
 Sl st to top of ch 3.
 Pull ring closed.